rhumphrey/LearnToCode/README.md

 05_Erlang - Erlang source code files and associated data files for my Learn To Code // Code To Learn Project

+96_Lua - Lua source code files and associated data files for my experiments with Lua.

 Seven in Seven - Languages.docx - List of the Programming Languages covered in the 7 in 7 weeks books on Programming Languages

 Stack Overflow - Programming Languages.xls - Analysis for the Top Paying and Most Popular Programming Languages statistics from the Stack Overflow Developers Survey